HazyResearch/flyingsquid/tutorials/README.md

 * Online Learning

 ## Basics
-Check out NOTEBOOK to get started.
+Check out `01 Basics.ipynb` to get started.
 We'll use some simple synthetic data to introduce you to FlyingSquid's API.

 ## Video and Sequential Data